Mail-in voting changes could play a decisive role in these swing states

 Additionally, all absentee requests must be received at least 11 days before an election for a voter to receive a ballot, up from the 4-day deadline that was in place in 2020.

-In Georgia’s legislative elections last November, 52 percent of applications for mail ballots were rejected because voter requests were made within the last 11 days before the election, according to The Atlanta Journal-Constitution, while only 26 percent of those who had absentee requests rejected went on to cast ballots in person on Election Day.
+In Georgia’s legislative elections last November, 52% of applications for mail ballots were rejected because voter requests were made within the last 11 days before the election, according to the Atlanta Journal-Constitution, while only 26% of those who had absentee requests rejected went on to cast ballots in person on Election Day.

 An analysis by NPR, WABE and Georgia Public Broadcasting tracking this change to drop boxes found “more than half of the roughly 550,000 voters who cast their ballot using a drop box in the state’s 2020 general election lived in four metro Atlanta counties — Cobb, DeKalb, Fulton and Gwinnett — where about 50% of the voters are people of color.”

 Warnock is locked in a close race this year with Trump-backed former football star Herschel Walker.
-Democrat Stacey Abrams, a leading voting rights advocate in the state, is also making a second bid to beat Gov. Brian Kemp (R), whom she lost to in 2018.
+Democrat Stacey Abrams, a leading voting rights advocate in the state, is also making a second bid to beat Republican Gov. Brian Kemp, whom she lost to in 2018.

 The Georgia Democratic Party said in a statement provided to The Hill that it was committed to making sure the new law doesn’t prevent anyone from voting.